wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.9.0 =
+- Added some robustness to the file-scan code.
+- Added extra security to all relevant list table instances to prevent unlikely malicious deletion commands.
+- Fixed the user agent part of the blacklist settings code to allow user-agents to be cleared upon saving.

 = 3.8.9 =
 - Fixed bug in the new feature which allows permanent blocking of IP addresses that create 404 events.